Chiyou: Epic battles

-Description

 When the Yan emperor was leading his tribe and conflicts with Nine Li tribes led by Chiyou, the Yan emperor stood no chance and lost the fight.
 He escaped, and later ended up in Zhuolu begging for help from the Yellow Emperor.
 At this point the epic battle between Chiyou and the Yellow Emperor's forces began.
-The battle last for 10 years with Chiyou having the upper hand.
+The battle lasted for 10 years with Chiyou having the upper hand.

 During the Battle of Zhuolu, Chiyou breathed out a thick fog and obscured the sunlight.
 The battle dragged on for days while the emperor's side was in danger.
 Only after the Yellow Emperor invented the south-pointing chariot, did he find his way out of the battlefield.
 Chiyou then conjured up a heavy storm.
 The Yellow Emperor then called upon the drought demon Nüba (女魃), who blew away the storm clouds and cleared the battlefield.
 Chiyou and his army could not hold up, and were later killed by the Yellow Emperor.
 After this defeat, the Yellow Emperor is said to become the ancestor of all Huaxia.
 His followers were forced to live in the mountains and leave their Li kingdom.
 After Chiyou's death, it is said that it rained blood for some time.

-Societal influence
+Legacy

-According to the Records of the Grand Historian, Qin Shi Huang worshiped Chiyou as the God of War, and Liu Bang worshiped at Chiyou's shrine before his decisive battle against Xiang Yu.
+According to the Records of the Grand Historian, Qin Shi Huang worshipped Chiyou as the God of War, and Liu Bang worshipped at Chiyou's shrine before his decisive battle against Xiang Yu.
 The mythical title God of War was given to Chiyou because the Yellow Emperor and Yan Emperor could not defeat Chiyou alone.
-Altogether, Chiyou won 9 major battles including 80 minor confrontations.
+Altogether, Chiyou won nine major battles including 80 minor confrontations.
 On the 10th and final war, both emperors combined their forces and conquered Chiyou.
 Chiyou remains as a figure of worship today.

 In one mythical episode, after Chiyou had claimed he could not be conquered, the goddess Nuwa dropped a stone tablet on him from Mount Tai.
 The stone failed to crush Chiyou, who managed to escape.
 From then on, the 5-finger-shaped stone tablet, inscribed "Mount Tai shigandang" (泰山石敢當) became a spiritual weapon to ward off evil and disasters.

-According to notes by the Qing dynasty painter Luo Ping: "Yellow Emperor ordered his men to have Chiyou beheaded... seeing that Chiyou's head was separated from his body, later sages had his image engraved on sacrificial vessels as a warning to those that would covet power and wealth."
+Chiyou is also identified with the Taotie motif present on ritual bronze vessels.
+The historian Luo Bi, in his work the Lushi, writes of Chiyou that the Yellow Emperor "cut his head off; and for this reason sages later cast his portrait on bronzes to warn the greedy."
+Luo Bi's son, Luo Ping (historian), then expanded on this, writing that:

+In Chinese honghuang novels and online literature, Chiyou ranks first among the "Ten Great Demon Gods of Ancient Times", including Xingtian, Kuafu, Gonggong, Feilian, Pingyi, Shentu and Yulei, Houqing, Hanba, and Yinlingzi.

 The Tale of Heike mentions a comet "of the type called Chiyou's Banner or Red Breath."